HemanthTenneti/AdMiro/README.md

    - Go to Dashboard → Playlists
    - Create new loop with name & description
-   - Add advertisements with drag-drop ordering
+   - Add advertisements with click-select ordering
-   - Set rotation type (sequential, random, weighted)
+   - Set advertisement type (sequential, masonry)

 3. **Assign to Display**: